Dans-labs/dariah/docs/Lib.md

 [server]({{site.libBase}}/server.js)
 =============================================================================================
-## fetchData(task)
+## accessData(task)
-Asynchronous action to fetch data from the server.
+Asynchronous action to fetch data from the server, and also to send data to it.

 A `task` object specifies what to fetch, and can contain data to send to the server.